 Did you know that NC was home to the first gold rush in the US?
 That ours is the only state where all four major gemstones—emeralds, rubies, sapphires, and diamonds — have been uncovered?
 In the Underground NC exhibit, view beautiful gems and minerals, including some that are found in few other places in the world.
 You can also learn more about creatures living underground, how soil is formed, and what makes NC a great state to study geology.

 Designed with our youngest visitors in mind, the Discovery Room will get you up close and personal with natural science.
 Engage your senses by touching fossils, feeling bird wings, smelling tropical scents, watching the beehive, and more.
 Try on costumes, play with puppets, and find hidden animals in our dead tree critter hotel.
 This is an ideal area for intergenerational learning.
 Click here for schedule.

-Say hello to Acro, the Acrocanthosaurus—or, as we like to call him, the Terror of the South.
-Ours is the only real Acrocanthosaurus skeleton on display in the world (though a cast of our specimen can be seen at the American Museum of Natural History in New York).
+Say hello to Acro, the Acrocanthosaurus — or, as we like to call him, the Terror of the South.
 In this compelling exhibit, learn how Acro hunted his gigantic sauropod prey, and how his septic bite could bring down even the mightiest foes.

 Take a trip in our time machine all the way back to the beginnings of life in North Carolina.
 See the prehistoric predators that we all know and love, and meet some new friends, like Willo, a Thescelosaurus with remarkably well-preserved tendons.
 Dive into prehistoric seas in our tunnel through the Eocene Era.
 Meet our Giant Ground Sloth, a specimen that’s more than 1.5 million years old, discovered near Wilmington, NC.